vpro/motu/resources/bios/Trond_Helge_Torsvik.md

-Towards a unified theory of the evolution of the earth and what makes our planet unique
+Can we make one unified theory of the earth's evolution and predict its future?